What is an EMT

-Education, Training and Recruitment for EMTs
+Education, Training, and Recruitment for EMTs

-A surge has been witnessed in the number of training programmes for EMT job prospects, especially for the personnel to be deployed to ambulance services.
+A surge has been witnessed in the number of training programs for EMT job prospects, especially for the personnel to be deployed to ambulance services.
 Youngsters across the country are being increasingly encouraged to undertake vocational and related training for EMT jobs, with several institutes offering placements too.
 Employment camps in certain states have also been set up in recent years to recruit EMTs.
 With the introduction of a number of ambulance services in India, the demand for EMT jobs has evidently risen.

 As a pioneer in Emergency Medical Response Services and Patient Transport Services in India since 2005, Ziqitza Healthcare Limited (ZHL) has had its biggest USP in the holistic medical training it provides its EMTs.
-It has a plethora of well-grounded training programmes comprising its principles taught by an experienced faculty, to make aspiring EMTs well-equipped for prompt decision making in highly stressful scenarios.
-Trainees are put in real life situations to add the element of reality, and are consistently monitored throughout their course so that confidence is instilled, and further support is provided for them to secure EMT jobs on course completion.
+It has a plethora of well-grounded training programs comprising its principles taught by an experienced faculty, to make aspiring EMTs well-equipped for prompt decision making in highly stressful scenarios.
+Trainees are put in real life situations to add the element of reality and are consistently monitored throughout their course so that confidence is instilled, and further support is provided for them to secure EMT jobs on course completion.

 Why India requires trained EMTs